karpetrosyan/aioreq/README.md

 ### Streams
 ---
-Sometimes we use the HTTP protocol to download videos, photos, and maybe some files.
+Sometimes we use HTTP protocol to download videos, photos and maybe some files.
 When downloading  very large files, it is necessary to use Stream instead of the default Client.
-A client gives us a response that contains all information including headers, status code, status message, and full body, which can be very large when it downloads videos or files.
+A client gives us a response which contains all information including headers, status code, status message and full body, which can be very large when it downloads videos or files.
 So we can't store it in RAM.
 Stream gives just a chunk of the body each time, so we can write it onto the hard drive, then receive another chunk and solve the ram overflow problem.

 There is some basic Stream usage
 ``` python